Some Assembly Theatre Company presents

 Community partners and supporters:

 As a director and creator, Valerie Methot is dedicated to the creation of original collaborative theatre projects and providing opportunities for youth expression through the development of new works.
 Valerie started the RHYTAG project in 2002 as artist-in-residence at the Roundhouse, adding Chandra Lesmeister, Jeremy Baxter, Ken Lawson, Allen Morrison and numerous guest artists to the team.
-She is in her sixteenth year as the project’s artistic/project director, script facilitator and director, and has produced twenty-three collaborative theatre creations with many youth from all over Vancouver.
+She is in her seventeenth year as the project’s artistic/project director, script facilitator and director, and has produced twenty-six collaborative theatre creations with many youth from all over Vancouver.

 Valerie was nominated for Canada’s Siminovitch theatre directing award and is director/writer of several plays including: Treated with Tango, EXPOSE, Getting the Trendies, Marbles and Take a Breath.
 She achieved her BFA from Concordia University and MFA in theatre directing from UBC.
 Valerie is co-founder, executive and artistic director of Some Assembly Arts Society. www.someassembly.ca